Stevie Johnson: Playing style

 During his prime, Johnson was known for his unorthodox route-running skills and footwork, which he attributes to playing basketball.
 Johnson used his shiftiness to confuse defensive backs and get open, making up for his average size and speed.

 Personal life

 Johnson is the cousin of bay-area rapper Ya Boy and Kawhi Leonard, forward for the Los Angeles Clippers of the National Basketball Association (NBA).

 In 2014, he showed off his multiple tattoos for PETA's "Ink not Mink" anti-fur campaign.

 Since retiring from the NFL, Johnson has taken a head coaching job for his former high school football team.

+After leaving the NFL, Johnson remains focused on the Buffalo community.
+He later co-authored a children's book about his NFL career, going on to write two others about his Bills teammates Fred Jackson and Ryan Fitzpatrick, respectively.

+In 2023, Johnson helped launch a flag football product called Redzone Football.
+In 2025, he revealed that he owned the trademark rights to the Buffalo Destroyers arena football team and was partnering with Jackson to revive the Destroyers in the Indoor Football League after a 22-year absence.